Molecular and Biomedical Sciences Graduate Programs

 Cellular, Molecular and Microbial Biology

 Faculty available to mentor students come from a number of different UM Colleges and Departments and specialize in a variety of perspectives and approaches,

-The faculty of the Pharmaceutical Sciences and Drug Design (PSDD) program design effective new drug therapies while minimizing adverse effects.
-Research in the program includes a diverse range of therapeutic areas including cancer, cardiovascular, dermatological, immune-mediated, and neurological diseases.
-Students receive didactic and laboratory training in the design and development of pharmacological compounds including the disciplines of molecular and cellular pharmacology and pharmacodynamics (drug target and biomarker discovery), medicinal chemistry (drug design and synthesis), pharmacokinetics (drug absorption, distribution, metabolism, and elimination), pharmaceutics (drug delivery and formulation), toxicology (drug-induced toxicity) and immunotherapeutics.
-A unique focus of the PSDD program is the intersection of pharmacogenomics and community health.
+The Pharmaceutical Sciences and Drug Design (PSDD) program is aimed at designing effective new drug therapies while minimizing adverse effects.
+Research in the program includes a diverse range of therapeutic areas including cancer, cardiovascular, dermatological, immune-mediated, neurological, and psychiatric diseases.
+Students receive didactic and laboratory training in the design and development of pharmacological compounds including the disciplines of molecular and cellular pharmacology (drug target and biomarker discovery), medicinal chemistry (drug design and synthesis), pharmacokinetics (drug absorption, distribution, metabolism, and elimination), pharmaceutics (drug delivery and formulation), pharmacogenomics (genetic basis for drug response), and toxicology (drug-induced toxicity).
+A unique feature of the PSDD program a focus on health equity for rural and underserved populations.